stockphrase/no-silo/content/courses/workshops/sentence-variety.md

 who are living through the last days and he is sometimes disposed to set a date for the apocalypse.
 (77)

 In the example sentence below, I have summarized the meaning of the passage.
-Rewrite this same meaning seven additional times, using a variety of sentences structures and quotations from the Hofstadter passage.
+Rewrite this same meaning seven additional times using a new sentence structure and a quotation from the Hofstadter passage.
 It might be helpful to use some of my example sentences above for inspiration.

 1. Hofstadtler argues that the paranoid politician and the religious fundamentalist both have rhetorical excess and exaggeration in common (77).